whotookzakum/bapharia.com/src/routes/[[lang]]/guides/teams.md

 | 6         | 45           | 71,500,000        |
 | 7         | 50           | 6,160,000         |

-## Team perks
+## Team Perks
-There is a team chat channel where you can talk with other members of your team.
-At the time of release, there will be no content that is exclusive to being in a team, however this is being considered for future updates.
+There is a Team chat channel where you can talk with other members of your team.
+There is currently no Team-exclusive content, however this is being considered for future updates.